 Can I make these cookies gluten-free?

 Sure you can!
-Use rice flour instead of plain white flour.
-However, the texture will be slightly softer and a bit doughy if only using rice flour.
+Use 1:1 gluten-free flour instead of plain white flour.
+However, the texture will be slightly softer and a bit doughy if only using 1:1 gluten-free flour.
 I haven’t tried with other gluten-free flours but pretty sure many other flours work with this recipe too.

 How long will these cookies last in a cookie jar?

 In a cookie jar, these cookies will maintain the texture and flavour about 5 – 7days. after about a week it will start losing some of these qualities so I recommend you to eat them within one week!